ncatlab/nlab-content/pages/3/0/6/9/9603/content.md

 $$ u v = w \quad \implies \quad \alpha(u) \beta(v) = \gamma(w) .$$

-This conceptual definition was given by Conway and Smith, who prove it is equivalent to a more commonly used definition in terms of two equational laws called the _Moufang identities_.
+This conceptual definition was given by [Conway & Smith 2003](#ConwaySmith2003), who prove that it is equivalent to a more commonly used definition in terms of two equational laws called the _Moufang identities_.

 ## Definition